We hear from so many women who have skin problems after stopping the pill – from oily, greasy skin to cystic acne.

 This is a really good all-round omega formula for women – to support hormone production and balancing.

-All of these supplements should be used for at least three months, since it can take at least three menstrual cycles for the hormone correction to really take effect. "
+All of these supplements should be used for at least three months, as it can take at least three menstrual cycles for the hormone correction to really take effect. "